UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Architecture of UNCOM

-In both frames, hand detection is performed using the Mediapipe Hand Landmarker \cite{mediapipe}.
-The pointing vector is defined as the vector of the index finger, specifically from the base of the finger to its tip (from landmark 5 to landmark 8).
-The detector is configured to recognize up to two hands.
-The z-coordinate, which indicates the depth or distance from the camera, is also estimated by the Mediapipe model.
-To determine which hand is making the pointing gesture, the z-coordinate of the index finger is used, with the hand closer to the camera assumed to be the one pointing.
+Hand detection is performed on both extracted frames using the MediaPipe Hand Landmarker \cite{mediapipe}.
+The pointing vector is defined as the line that extends from the base to the tip of the index finger (landmarks 5 to 8).
+The detector is configured to recognize a maximum of two hands.
+Additionally, the MediaPipe model estimates the z-coordinate, representing the distance of the hand from the camera.
+To determine which hand is executing the pointing gesture, the z-coordinate of the index finger is used under the assumption that the hand closer to the camera is the one performing the gesture.
+While this constitutes a limitation, the system can be expanded to other pointing styles as needed by considering other landmarks, but this is left as future work.

-The subsequent processing of the object and target diverges and is outlined in the following subsections.
+Whenever the Hand Landmarker fails to detect a pointing vector in the object or in the target frame, the algorithm extracts three previous and next frames in increments of $0.01s$.
+If no gesture is detected still, the algorithm considers that no pointing gesture could be detected.